novalfahmy/Code-Challenge-Salary-per-Hour/README.md

 ### `connect_db.py`

-This Python script consists of a function to connect to the database and execute SQL commands (create table if not exist, truncate table, and load data).
+This Python script consists of a function to connect to the database and execute SQL commands.
 The function in this script does 4 works

 **1. Connect to the database and create SQLAlchemy engine**
 ```python